Ij888/SPA_WEB_PHP/README.md

-# singlePg-with-PHP
+# SPA_WEB_PHP
-Studies in creating a single page app in vanilla PHP
+Studies in creating a single page app with vanilla PHP